 File Form 8915 if any of the following apply.

-- You received a qualified hurricane distribution from an eligible retirement plan in 2006 that you are including in income in equal amounts over 3 years. - You received a qualified hurricane distribution from an eligible retirement plan in 2005 that you are including in income in equal amounts over 3 years. - You made a repayment of a qualified hurricane distribution in 2007.
+- You received a qualified hurricane distribution from an eligible retirement plan in 2006 that you are including in income in equal amounts over 3 years. - You made a repayment of a qualified hurricane distribution in 2008.